rfshelley/Documentation/ref-docs/location-ref.rst

 .. code-block:: groovy

-    log.debug "The name of this location is: ${location.name}"
+    log.debug "The name of this Location is: ${location.name}"

 ----